SakulFlee/FanslyRecorder/README.md

 4. **Stream Transitions**: The browser stays alive.
 If a new m3u8 URL appears (token refresh / stream restart), the old streamlink process is killed and a new one launched with the updated URL.

-5. **Graceful Exit**: When streamlink exits and no new m3u8 is seen for 60 seconds, the script exits.
+5. **Graceful Exit**: When streamlink exits and no new m3u8 is seen for 60 seconds, the script exits (or returns to polling if `--watch` is set).
 Pressing Ctrl+C calls `os._exit(0)` (Playwright cleanup hangs on interrupt).

+6. **Watch Mode**: With `--watch`, the detection and recording phases are wrapped in a retry loop.
+If no stream is found (or a previous recording ends), the script sleeps for `--interval` seconds and checks again.
+The browser stays open and the request handler stays registered throughout.

-6. **Interactive Prompt**: If no auth file exists and running in a terminal, you're prompted to login, use CDP, or quit.
+7. **Interactive Prompt**: If no auth file exists and running in a terminal, you're prompted to login, use CDP, or quit.
 Non-TTY (e.g., Docker) falls back to CDP automatically.

 ## CI/CD